jadogeri/Electron-App-Template/README.md

 ### **1.1 Purpose**

-This document outlines the components, and design considerations for add printing functionality to reactjs application.
+This document outlines the components, and design considerations for creating an electron app.

 ### **2. Technology Stack**